iftekhariahmed/iftekhariahmed.github.io/_posts/2021-02-12-tweenty-fifth-nzfc.md

 ---
-title: Presentations at the 25th Annual New Zealand Finance Colloquium
+title: Presentation at the 25th Annual New Zealand Finance Colloquium
 published: 2021-02-12
 excerpt: "For details"
 permalink: /news/2021/02/25th-nzfc/